epfl-ada/ada-2023-project-onsecalme123/README.md

 To answer our research questions, we propose these two additional datasets:

 - ```reviews.csv```: this dataset contains written user reviews of about 500k movies from the IMDB website.
 It is a cleaned version of a [large reviews' dataset from imdb](https://www.kaggle.com/datasets/ebiswas/imdb-review-dataset) and can be found on [Kaggle](https://www.kaggle.com/datasets/raynardj/imdb-vision-and-nlp?select=reviews.csv).
-We will use this to perform sentiment analysis on reviews and determine the emotional impact that movies about a specific historical event had.
+We will use this to perform sentiment analysis on reviews and determine the emotional impact that movies about a specific historical event had on society.

-- ```imdb_movies.csv```: This dataset includes metadata for 45 000 movies from the [Full MovieLens Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which contains additinal interesting indicators such as vote-counts, popularity and additional movies revenues.
-In order to merge it with our current dataset we made queries from [Wikidata](https://query.wikidata.org) to obtain the Freebase_id translation.
+- ```imdb_movies.csv```: This dataset includes metadata for 45 000 movies from the Full Movie Lens Dataset obtained from [kaggle] (https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which contains additinal interesting indicators such as vote-counts, popularity and additional movies revenues.
+We merged it with our current dataset by querying [Wikidata](https://query.wikidata.org) for Freebase_id translations.

 ## Methods 📚